plomgrading/plom/doc/source/faq.md

 ### Some windows/dialogs are awkward to resize on Gnome Desktop

-You could try disabling "Attach Modal Dialogs" in the "Gnome Tweaks" app.
+You could try disabling "Attach Modal Dialogs" in the "Gnome Tweaks" app, but mostly this has been fixed recently by improving the way we use modal dialogs.

-### I don't like ____ about the UI, why don't you do ____?

-We are not experts at UI design: please do send patches or merge requests to help improve Plom.

 Identifying